felipemarkson/dssdata/README.md

 # DSSData

-A python module for organizing data from electrical distribution systems modeled on [OpenDSS](https://www.epri.com/#/pages/sa/opendss?lang=en).
+A python micro-framework for simulation and data analysis of electrical distribution systems modeled on [OpenDSS](https://www.epri.com/#/pages/sa/opendss?lang=en).

 Mode support: Static and Time-series